 While the majority of your employees may be upstanding citizens, the biggest threat to your security is an insider.
 In fact, the U.S. Chamber of Commerce reports that 75 percent of all employees will steal from the companies they work for at least once in their career.
-So, how do you protect your systems from an internal breach?
+So, how do you protect your systems from employee theft?

 In order to keep your security systems safe, it’s best to be proactive, identify the ways employees could interfere and put measures in place to protect them.
 Let’s start with five of the most common kinds of employee interference and how to mitigate them.